A comprehensive resource for safe and responsible laser use

 Laser weapons in general

-This page contains a link to an excellent article about laser weapons used against missiles, aircraft and other combat materiel.
+This page contains links to articles about laser weapons used against missiles, aircraft and other combat materiel.
 A separate LaserPointerSafety.com page discusses laser weapons used to dazzle or blind people.

 In addition, these three links to News pages here at LaserPointerSafety.com list news items relating to laser weapons:

 - Aviation-related incidents tagged with “Weapons”